MrQuackDuck/ImageEmojis/README.md

 - Ability to **merge** emojis with your **server resource pack**: you can set the `mergeWithServerResourcePack` field to `true` in the `config.yml` and put your resource pack into the `../ImageEmojis/` directory with the `serverResourcePack.zip` filename _(the filename can be configured in the config)_.
 > [!NOTE]
 > You should disable your resource pack in the `server.properties` if you enabled it earlier.
+- **Sign replacement**: you can enable/disable replacement of emoji templates on signs.
+- **Anvil replacement**: you can enable/disable replacement of emoji templates when renaming an item in the anvil.

 ## 📄 Default config
 > [!CAUTION]